 The idea is to invite people to reflect on human values and raise awareness in society in general, especially children and young people about the situation of vulnerability in which other children in the world find themselves.
 Some schools and cultural centers open their doors, with family programming and the possibility to make donations and gifts for communities in need.

 As you can see, there are many things to see and do in Brussels In addition to the purely Christmas activities that I have pointed out, during your stay in Brussels you can also do the same activities as the rest of the year.
 However, I recommend that if you are going to visit a museum check on their website if they are closed on the holidays.

 Guided tour of the city on foot or by bus

-Christmas in Brussels is quite an event, so you will have a lot to see and do.
-If you're traveling with your family, or even alone, you won't want to miss a thing.
-I recommend booking a guided tour of the city, which will give you a more organized agenda to get around Christmas Brussels and leave no corner unseen.
+Christmas in Brussels is quite an event, so you will have plenty to see and do.
+If you're traveling as a family, or even alone, you won't want to miss a thing.
+I recommend booking a guided tour of the city, which will give you a more organized agenda for touring Christmas Brussels and leaving no corner unseen.

 You can do it on foot or take a tourist bus through the city, which will guide you through the must-see places on this Christmas route.

-The diplomatic capital of Europe has a lot to offer in terms of cultural and artistic agenda.
-So I recommend that you include in your itinerary a visit to one of the museums in Brussels, which this season will surely have special programming aimed at the whole family.
+Europe's diplomatic capital has a lot to offer in terms of cultural and artistic agenda.
+So I recommend that you include in your itinerary a visit to one of the museums in Brussels, which will surely have special programming for the whole family this season.